florianvandamme/CarND-Traffic-Sign-Classifier-Project/README.md

 **2. Include an exploratory visualization of the dataset.**

-I've pulled up a random image from the training set with it's corresponding label.
+I've pulled up a random image from the training set with its corresponding label.

 ![png](output_8_1.png)
 ```